 |Waterbed||George Foreman grill|

-Q: What buildings will first-year students reside in?
+Q: What buildings will incoming students reside in?

-Answer: Females are housed in Lorraine Hansberry, McCauley, and Ashmun halls.
+Answer: First year females are housed in Lorraine Hansberry and Ashmun halls.
 Males are housed in Frederick Douglass and McRary halls.
 Transfer students will be housed in McCauley Hall.

 Q: Do the residence halls have wireless internet?